|Title||Start Date & Time||End Date & Time|

 Canvas’s built-in accessibility checker will catch 11 different issues, including heading structure and missing alt text for images.
 Details on every item tested for can be found on Canvas’s Accessibility Checker Tutorial.

-The accessibility checker can be launched with the “Check Accessibility” button at the end of the second row in the Rich Content Editor toolbar.
+The accessibility checker can be launched with the “Check Accessibility” button at the bottom of the Rich Content Editor.

 Content for this page modified from the Online Education Initiative under a Creative Commons license.